 Make sure your turkey is fully defrosted before cooking.
-If it’s not, it may not cook evenly, meaning that harmful bacteria could survive the cooking process.
+If it’s not, it may not cook evenly.
+This means harmful bacteria could survive the cooking process.
 Some turkeys can be cooked from frozen if the manufacturer’s instructions say so.
-If yours is one of these, always follow the manufacturer’s advice.
+Always read an follow the manufacturer's instructions.

 Preparing your turkey

 Effective cleaning removes bacteria on hands, equipment and surfaces.
 This helps to stop harmful bacteria from spreading onto food through cross-contamination.
-To minimise the chances of bacteria spreading you can:
+To minimise the chances of bacteria spreading: